The 6 Best Smart TVs of 2026

 What Is A Smart TV?

 A smart TV is a television connected to the internet that provides web-related features.
 It has built-in apps for streaming and usually an app store where you can download your favorite apps.
-Built-in smart platforms are similar to streaming boxes from Apple and Roku, and while smart TVs were once slower, they've since equaled the performance of a streaming box.
+Built-in smart platforms are similar to streaming boxes from Apple and Roku, and while smart TVs were once much slower, they've gotten a lot better over the past few years.

 Not only does almost every TV include smart features, but most of them are also pretty good.
 Most shoppers will be pleased by the features of any of the smart platforms.
-Don't fret too much about features if you're shopping for the best TV for streaming because the picture quality is still more important.
-Instead, focus on the picture quality or other features that complement your usage, and you'll get much closer to finding your perfect TV that way.
+Don't fret too much about features if you're shopping for the best TV for streaming, because the picture quality is still more important.
+Instead, focus on picture quality or other features that complement your usage, and you'll get much closer to finding your perfect TV.

 Learn more about smart platforms.